MC-CSC5210/CSC5210_Project5/README.md

  - scene should be lit by dim ambient light
  - scene should be lit using directional light from above the scene(like the sun)/will be toggled on and off using 'T'
  - scene should be lit using spotlight coming from the camera to simulate a flashlight/ will be toggled on and off using 'F'
- - will utilixe one or both tesselation shaders
+ - will utilize one or both tesselation shaders

  How to Use